MLT93/DEVELHOPE/JAVASCRIPT/2_MiddleLevel_JS/Exercise 26 - Loops/README.md

+# Exercise 26

-Rewrite the exercise n.
-24, by using the While loop.
+Rewrite the exercise 24, by using the While loop.